litvem/T11_Project_Documentation/README.md

 In order to create our project, the combination of following styles has been used:
 * **Client/Server:** used to create separation between backend and frontend.
 * **Publish/Subscribe:** used in order for the components to communicate with each other by publishing and/or subscribing to different topics through a broker, in our case Eclipse Mosquitto.
-* **Pipe-and-Filter:** used in order to filter data that has be send from one component to another according to certain filter criteria.
+* **Pipe-and-Filter:** used to filter data that has be send from one component to another according to certain filter criteria.

 ## Technical Specifications